 The larva goes through four stages.
 With each stage, it grows slightly longer and darker.
-In the end, it is about 5.5 mm long, and after the fourth stage, it begins to pupate.
+In the end, it is about 7/32th inch (5.5 mm) long, and after the fourth stage, it begins to pupate.
 Between the hatching of the larva and the pupation, 12 and 14 days pass.

-When ready to pupate, the larva migrates to the upper 3 cm of the substrate.
+When ready to pupate, the larva migrates to the upper inch of the substrate.
 That makes it easier for the adult to crawl out of the substrate.
-The pupa is about 2.5 mm long.
-Colour-wise, it closely resembles the substrate.
+The pupa is about 3/32th inch (2.5 mm) long.
+Color-wise, it closely resembles the substrate.
 After 3 to 6 days, an adult fungus gnat hatches from the pupa.

 - Adult animal

 As an adult, the fungus gnat lives just 4 to 5 days.
 It mates and lays up to 300 eggs in the preferably moist substrate during this time.
 That is how it initiates the new cycle.

 Here you will find a video depicting the life cycle of a fungus gnat: